Skip to content

 Skills

 In Radkit, the fundamental unit of capability for an A2A agent is the Skill.
-A skill is a self-contained piece of logic that can handle a specific type of task.
-An agent is essentially a collection of one or more skills.
+A skill handles a specific type of task.
+An agent is a collection of one or more skills.

 use radkit::macros::skill;